 Here’s another path to financial peace of mind: Banking with SoFi.
 Your money is FDIC-insured and secure, and it grows faster.
-Open a new bank account with direct deposit to earn an astounding 1.25% APY and pay zero account fees.
+Open a new bank account with direct deposit to earn a competitive APY and pay zero account fees.

 How much does a letter of credit cost?